haroldcampbell/performance-grids/README.md

 #### BoxGrid highlight-level Attribute

-By varying the value of `highlight-level` you can depict minimum and maximum, or cut-off values on the chart.
+By varying the value of `highlight-level` you can depict minimum, maximum, or cut-off values on the chart.

 For instance, setting `highlight-level` to 2 results in the image below: